 Reasons for our relocation

-I am a San Francisco native, born and raised.
+I’m a San Francisco native, born and raised.
 I met my boyfriend at San Francisco State, and when we graduated, we decided to move in together.
-But that was nearly impossible with the city’s sky-high rent.
+But being able to afford our own space became nearly impossible with the city’s sky-high rent.

-My boyfriend is originally from Sacramento, 90 miles to the east, and he said, “Why don’t we just move there?
+My boyfriend is originally from Sacramento, 90 miles east of San Francisco, and he said, “Why don’t we just move there?
 It’s cheaper.”
 The little I knew about Sacramento was from visiting his parents’ home in one of the suburbs, but I decided to go all in.
-Three months later, I quit my job and we moved to Sacramento in June 2011.
+Three months later, I quit my job and we moved to Sacramento.

 The luxury of saved money

-I am not that outgoing, but networking was the perfect way to meet people and find good contacts.
-A year later, I started working as Communications Coordinator for the Midtown Business Association, a nonprofit that promotes Midtown as a great place to work, live, and set up shop.
+I found that networking was the perfect way to meet people and build my contact list.
+A year after moving, I started working as communications coordinator for the Midtown Association, a nonprofit that promotes Midtown as a great place to work, live, and set up shop.

-I’d tell someone considering a second-tier city that there are benefits of starting your career there.
+I’d tell anyone considering a second-tier city that there are benefits to starting your career in a smaller market.
 You have time to develop your skills in a kind of “safe” environment that’s not hypercompetitive.
 That can make it easier for you to find your career strengths and passions.

 Really putting down roots

-We lived in the Midtown apartment for six months, and then decided to find a house to rent.
-Then we realized we could actually afford to buy a house here.
-We did it through NeighborhoodWorks Sacramento, a nonprofit that helps new homeowners buy in under-the-radar neighborhoods.
-We went to them two years ago when they partnered with Wells Fargo for a NeighborhoodLift program — because we were under a certain income threshold, we qualified for a grant that gave us a $15,000 forgivable loan that we could use for closing costs.
-However, the closing sale date had to be in 60 days or less.
+We lived in our Midtown apartment for six months before deciding to find a house to rent.
+Later we realized that we could actually afford to buy a house.
+That’s when we discovered NeighborWorks Sacramento, a nonprofit that helps new homeowners buy in under-the-radar neighborhoods.
+We went to them two years ago when they collaborated with Wells Fargo for a NeighborhoodLIFT program.
+Because we were under a certain income threshold, we qualified for a grant that gave us a $15,000 forgivable loan that we could use for closing costs.
+However, the closing date had to be in 60 days or less.

-Because of the 60-day timeline, we needed to learn about new neighborhoods fast.
-We found a house in Oak Park, close to where I work (and now considered almost as hip as Midtown), and we bought that house a week after it went on the market.
+Given the 60-day timeline, we needed to learn about new neighborhoods fast.
+We found a house in Oak Park, near my office (and now considered almost as hip as Midtown), and closed on it a week after it went on the market.
 I don’t see how we could have done that in San Francisco.

-On the brink of relocating, I’d say, think about what you want to be doing in five years, 10 years.
-Will this new place let you achieve those goals?Tweet
+“For anyone considering relocating, I’d say, think about what you want to be doing in five years, 10 years.
+Will this new place let you achieve those goals?”Tweet

-The lifestyle here is at a really good pace.
+The pace of living in a smaller city hasn’t been so hard to get used to.
 People are down-to-earth and easy to connect with.
-There’s a lot of outdoor space, and except for some broiling-hot summer days, it’s mostly good weather.
+There’s a lot of outdoor space, and except for some boiling-hot summer days, it’s mostly good weather.

-It took me some time to get used to Sacramento’s not-so-great public transportation.
-We only have one car, so I ride my bike and take Uber.
-The cultural amenities are sometimes lacking.
-There’s not a great museum system, and I’d like to see more activity and events in the city’s parks to bring a better sense of community.
-When you live in a big city, those kinds of things are everywhere around you.
+It took me some time to get used to Sacramento’s delayed public transportation system.
+We have only one car, so I usually ride my bike and take Uber.
+The cultural amenities are sometimes lacking: there’s not much of an art scene and there aren’t many museums to visit.
+Eventually, I’d like to see more activity in the city’s parks, which I think would foster a better sense of community.
+When you live in a big city, those kinds of things are easier to come by.

-However, it’s nearly impossible to own a home on your own in San Francisco.
-To buy a house and have space for my dog to play is really important at this stage of my life.
-Sacramento doesn’t pay as much as San Francisco, but because most things are more affordable, it doesn’t matter.
+Wages in Sacramento are lower than in San Francisco, but because most things are more affordable, it seems to level out.
+However, it’s nearly impossible to own a home on your own in San Francisco because of the cost.
+Moving to Sacramento has made it more affordable for me to buy a house and have space for my dog to play, which is really important at this stage of my life.

 The pros-and-cons list paid off